 # Installing CLI plug-ins

-The command installs the IBM CICS plug-in, but the IBM Db2 plug-in requires additional configuration to install.
+The command installs most open-source plug-ins, but the IBM Db2 plug-in requires additional configuration to install.

 For more information, see Installing plug-ins.